clearlinux/clear-linux-documentation/source/tutorials/multi-boot/dual-boot-linux.rst

 Dual-boot |CL-ATTR| with Another GRUB-based Linux\* Distro
 ##########################################################

-In this tutorial, we show how to install another grub-based Linux\* distro alongside |CL|.
+In this tutorial, we show how to install another GRUB-based Linux\* distro alongside |CL|.
 To do so, we resize the existing Linux root partition to make enough room to install |CL|.
 Then we configure the |CL| bootloader, :command:`systemd-boot`, which enables you to dual-boot |CL| and an existing